SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 In summary, these results show that ...
 The results in this Chapter indicate that ...
 The next Chapter, therefore, moves on to discuss the ...

-## Discussing Findings
+## Background information: reference to literature or to research aim/question

-> Background information: reference to literature or to research aim/question
+↑ Discussing Findings

 As mentioned in the literature review, ...
 The third question in this research was ...